neuml/txtai/docs/embeddings/configuration/index.md

     labels: scoring index method used to build topic labels (string) options are bm25 (default), tfidf, sif
     terms: number of frequent terms to use for topic labels (int), defaults to 4
+    stopwords: optional list of stop words to exclude from topic labels
     categories: optional list of categories used to group topics, allows granular topics with broad categories grouping topics
 ```